radian-software/layerize/README.md

 problems that I handled by adjusting the output manually.
 Unlike MazeGen, it is probably not suitable for use by anyone other than me.
-However, if you are interested in this project, please feel free to contact me at [radon.rosborough@gmail.com][email] and I would be happy to answer any questions you might have.
+However, if you are interested in this project, please feel free to contact me at [contact+layerize@radian.codes][email] and I would be happy to answer any questions you might have.

 ## Miscellany